14 Alternatives to Google Forms

 I’ve been using Google Forms for over a decade, and it has continued to impress me with new features, improved design, and more flexibility every year.
-Coupled with Zapier for automation, there’s not a lot you can’t do with Google Forms.
+Coupled with automation tools like Zapier or n8n.io, there’s not a lot you can’t do with Google Forms.

 That said, it’s 2020 and there are plenty of alternatives to Google Forms that might work better for your startup.
 Depending on what you want to do, one of these Google Forms competitors might finally get you to change the way you collect surveys and user input.

 Why Replace Google Forms?

 If Google Forms are working for you, then great.
 No need to fix what isn’t broken.
 That said, there are a lot of good reasons to seek an alternative.
 For example, what if you want to customize the styling on your forms?
 Google Forms gives you very limited options for this.

 Another reason you might want to explore an alternative to Google Forms is to add payment processing to your user input.
 I’ve used several of the options below to take payments and then automatically email receipts to users.
 This makes your forms much more useful in a business or side project.